Data Science

-It is modeling the expected value of the response, conditional on the predictors.
-The coefficient does not describe what must happen to one individual observation.
-It describes how the conditional mean moves inside the structure of the model.
+GLM is modeling the expected value of the response, conditional on the predictors.
+The coefficient does not describe what must happen to one individual observation, but it describes how the conditional mean moves inside the structure of the model.

 mu(x) = E[Y | X = x]